creepiez/VRChatActivityTools/VRChatActivityLogger/VRChatActivityDbMigrator/README.md

 # English
 ## Not implemented
 - Function to create by tables
-  - Becaouse of there is no such situations only one table missing.
+  - Because of there is no such situations only one table missing.
-    Another reason for the EFCore does not suppot create one table.
+    Another reason for the EFCore does not support create one table.
-    Yes, there is solution for implemantation but I'm lazy.
+    Yes, there is solution for implementation but I'm lazy.

 ## Installing
-No binaly.
+No binary.
 Build yourself.
 I'm lazy.

 ## Usage
 First make sure create `appsettings.json`.